0xarixander/PayloadsAllTheThings/GraphQL Injection/README.md

 # GraphQL Injection

 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with existing data.
-A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type
+A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.

 ## Summary